teamyomo/yomo/README.md

 # WHY?!

 I want a 100% autonomous non-stupid set-it-forget-it bulk grass cutting device that I didn't have to babysit, watch, push, tow or remote into.
-Setup the perimeter and let it do its thing so long as the sun is shining and the good Lord is willing!
+Setup the perimeter and let it do its thing so long as the sun is shining and the good Lord is scything!

 # Deeper Dive